 Please note that most of the Loch Luna maps available for purchase are not currently accurate.
 Reed growth has completely blocked some creeks, but this is not reflected on most maps.
 Canoe Adventures Riverland conduct guided tours and kayak/canoe hire in the Loch Luna area and are happy to give information on current conditions.
 They also produce their own maps with accurate information on creek blockages.
 Ring Kym on 0421 167 645 or visit their website at www.canoeadventure.com.au

 For paddlers with appropriate equipment and a basic skill level the Loch Luna region is an interesting and safe area to explore.
 Never-the-less, in addition to the planning considerations outlined in the Canoe Guide, there are some other important issues to consider as the area is quite isolated.
-A map and basic mapreading skills are necessary when embarking on an extended trip in the area.
-Canoe South Australia offers Basic Skills courses which provide participants with a nationally recognised basic skills award.
-Visit the Canoe SA website for details – www.canoesa.asn.au
+A map and basic map reading skills are necessary when embarking on an extended trip in the area.
+Paddle South Australia offers Basic Skills courses which provide participants with a nationally recognised basic skills award.
+Visit the Paddle SA website for details – https://sa.paddle.org.au/education/

-When planning a trip it is wise to apply for permits as early as possible, because on occassions, the parks are closed for feral animal control.
+When planning a trip it is wise to apply for permits as early as possible, because on occasions, the parks are closed for feral animal control.